wuxxin/infra-shared/README.md

     - have the **complete encrypted state** in the **git repository** alongeside the code as **single source of truth**
 - have a **big/full featured provision client** as the center of operation
     - target one **provision os** and a **container** for foreign distros and **continous integration** processes
-    - facilitate a comfortable **simulation environment** that is accurate enough for replication on production
+    - facilitate a comfortable local **simulation environment** that is accurate enough for replication on production
 - **documentation** and **interactive notebooks** alongside code
     - help onboarding with **interactive tinkering** using **jupyter notebooks**
     - use mkdocs, **markdown** and **mermaid** to build a static **documentation website**